validate_api_key()

 : The key is associated with an account that has outstanding payments"insufficient_balance"

-: The key is valid but the associated account has insufficient balanceNone
+: The key is valid but the associated account has insufficient balance

 : If there is an error communicating with the AgentPay serviceValueError

-: If the api_key
+: If theapi_key

-parameter is empty or Nonevalidate_api_key()
+parameter is empty or None

 consume()

 method itself will validate the key.
-Calling validate_api_key()
+Callingvalidate_api_key()

-and then immediately consume()
+and then immediatelyconsume()

 indicates an invalid key, you should typically deny access to the protected resource or functionality.